batetopro/rpi-monitor-collector/README.md

 * `HOSTNAME` - Address, from which the collector will be accessed
 * `SECRET_KEY` - Secret key, which is used by Django.
 * `STATIC_ROOT` - Where to keep the served static files.
 * `DB_BACKEND` - Which engine and configuration options tp use for storing the information.
-Suppored - `sqlite3`.
+Suppored - `sqlite3`, `mysql`.
 * `DB_NAME` - path to the sqlite database.

+If you want to use mySQL or mariaDB for the database connection, then copy `my.ini.template` as `my.ini`.
+Fill the connection options, see the MySQL documentation for `mysql_options()`.

 Collect the static files
 ```